Bastelschlumpf/SnorkTracker/README.md

    The main components of the systems are:
    * A 'Wemos D1 mini lite' to run the software.
-   * A BK-808 v2 (SIM808) GPS/GPRS Modul to communicate with a MQTT server and send/receive SMS.
+   * A BK-808 v2 (SIM808) GPS/GPRS modul to communicate with a MQTT server and to send/receive SMS.
-   * An BME280 modul to scan environment.
+   * An BME280 modul to scan environmental data.
    * An LM2596 DC-DC converter to supply the GPS/GPRS board.
    * An MCP1703 for the 3.3V Wemos power supply.